UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants/README.md

 * React hooks.
 Execute code at various points within a component's lifecycle.
 * MUI, Ant Design.
 Two UI libraries based on React.
 * Jsencrypt.
 A good solution to RSA Javascript encryption.
+* Axios.
+A promise-based HTTP Client for node.js and the browser.

 ### Backend
 * Express Router.
 Navigate to rescources in the server.
-* jsonwebtoken.
+* Jsonwebtoken.
 Generate and verify the decrypted token containing the user information.
+* Mongoose.
+A MongoDB object modeling tool designed to work in an asynchronous environment.

+### Database
+* Mongodb.
+A non-relational document database that provides support for JSON-like storage.

 ## 📦Getting Started